YingshuYang/A1_Absorption/README.md

 - **Inputs**: Before running calculations, please refer to the comments within each main file for guidance on the required inputs.

 ## Future Developments
-We are committed to enhancing the usability of `A1_Absorption` and are currently working on developing a Graphical User Interface (GUI) to make the tool more accessible and user-friendly.
+- We are committed to enhancing the usability of `A1_Absorption` and are currently working on developing a Graphical User Interface (GUI) to make the tool more accessible and user-friendly.
 Although the GUI is still under development, we aim to provide an intuitive interface that will simplify the process of configuring and running analyses.
 Stay tuned for updates on this exciting feature!
+- We are now providing only single frequency calculation.
+We will update the files to multiple frequency calculation in the future for more accurate results.